CodePushGo/website/src/content/blog/en/how-to-add-dependencies-in-capacitor-plugins.md

 ### Starting a New Plugin

-Use the Capacitor CLI to kick off your plugin project.
+Use the React Native CLI to kick off your plugin project.
 This includes setting up platforms and naming your plugin using a reverse-domain format (e.g., `com.mycompany.plugin`):

 1. Run the following command:
     `npm init @capacitor/plugin`